MoFEM/mofem-cephas/mofem/doc/markdown/InstalltionWithDocker.markdown

 likask/ubuntu_mofem:latest /bin/bash
 ~~~~~~
 After execution of above command you working inside docker, this is isolated system
-hosed by your OS (MacOSX, Linux or Windows).
+hosed by your operating system, f.e.
+MacOSX, Linux or Windows.

 The *work container* mount *mofem source directory* into *mofem* directory and
 your home directory.

-Note that:
+Running docker is set-up as follows:
 - Changes in root direct make only effect for running this container.
 - Changes in directory *mofem_build* are shared between other docker containers.
 - Changes in home directory in container or host system are shared.